jamestalton/koa-mongo-router/README.md

 # KOA REST API Router for MongoDB

-A router that exposes a standard REST API for a MongoDB.
+A router that exposes a standard REST API for a MongoDB

 ## Status: BETA